im-ironclad/ironclad-slider/README.md

 # Ironclad Slider
 A slider component ideally for a photographers portfolio to shift through photoshoots of different people/couples.
+The goal was to host a lot of content (a lot of photos) in a small space so not to take up too much real estate on the page.
 I'm sure it could also be used for other content.
 **Feel free to use this.**